Kong/docs.konghq.com/app/konnect/dev-portal/customization/index.md

 * A domain and access to configure the domain's DNS `CNAME` records.
 * Your organization's auto-generated default Dev Portal URL.

-You can also choose to self-host Dev Portal.
-For more information about this feature, see [About Self-Hosted Dev Portal](/konnect/dev-portal/customization/netlify/).
+You can also choose to [self-host the Dev Portal with Netlify](/konnect/dev-portal/customization/netlify/).

 ### Configure DNS